01 of 09

 Officially, St. George's Chapel is what is known as a Royal Peculiar which means it is not part of the usual Anglican hierarchy, under the supervision of a bishop and archbishop.
 Instead, the Queen appoints its clergy.
 It is the spiritual home of the Order of the Garter, the site of several important royal tombs and the occasional royal wedding ceremony.
 Prince Edward and Sophie Rhys Jones were married there.
 Prince Charles and Camilla Parker-Bowles had a blessing at St. George's Chapel after their civil ceremony in Windsor.

 Royal Tombs and Memorials

-- The tombs of King George V and Queen Mary.
-Anyone who has seen pictures of the British royal family in the early part of the 20th century will instantly recognise Queen Mary's distinctive hairdo in the carving.
+- The tombs of King George V and Queen Mary are located here.
+Anyone who has seen pictures of the British royal family in the early part of the 20th century will instantly recognize Queen Mary's distinctive hairdo in the carving.